 - Step Two: Wash your face.
 Use a gentle cleanser (not soap) and water.

-It’s common to suffer with spots on your forehead if you have a fringe.
+It’s common to suffer from spots on your forehead if you have a fringe.
 This is because the bacteria and oils which reside in your hair are adding to the bacteria and oils already on your skin, making things a lot worse.

 Another hair-related issue involves the use of hair products.
-If you are getting a lot of spots around your hair line, it may be down to hair products such as dry shampoo, hair spray and thickening sprays.
+If you are getting a lot of spots around your hairline, it may be down to hair products such as dry shampoo, hair spray and thickening sprays.

 When you are stressed your body produces the stress hormone ‘Cortisol’.
 This increases sebum production and can result in blocked pores and spots.
 So to reduce spots just reduce your stress levels, right?
 Easier said than done.
-However things that do have the potential to help reduce cortisol levels include: lots of sleep, regular exercise, healthy diet, time set aside to relax, etc. It’s worth a shot.
+However, things that do have the potential to help reduce cortisol levels include lots of sleep, regular exercise, healthy diet, time set aside to relax, etc. It’s worth a shot.